-- Since Unix Mode bits are primitive, richer access control facility was implemented (based on an expired POSIX draft for ACLs). - Now working w/CITI, Andreas et al to offer optional standard NFS4 ACLs (NFSv4 ACLs loosely based on CIFS) - POSIX ACLs are handled via xattr interface, but can be stored differently internal to the filesystem.
+- Since Unix Mode bits are primitive, richer access control facility was implemented (based on an expired POSIX draft for ACLs). - CITI, Andreas et al working on optional standard NFS4 ACLs (NFSv4 ACLs loosely based on CIFS) - POSIX ACLs are handled via xattr interface, but can be stored differently internal to the filesystem.
 A few filesystems (including CIFS and NFS) can get/set them natively to Linux servers